JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/dark_mode_swift_ui.md

 ```
 <br/>

 With that in place, we can modify the `DarkModeView` that we created earlier.
-It won't change much.
-We can also _share_ `fontColor` in other views!
+We can also use the new protocol to _share_ `fontColor` in other views!
 Check it out:

 <br/>